New Florida Condo Laws Explained

 Understand the Repairs

-With the passing of Senate Bill 4-D and these new requirements you can expect that many of the condo buildings in the area will be undergoing some major updating and repairs in upcoming years.
+With the passing of of these new laws you can expect that many of the condo buildings in Florida will be undergoing some major updating and repairs in the coming years.
 Here are some things that you may want to consider before purchasing in a building that is about to undergo major updating or repairs.

 • What hours during the day will work be going on in the building?
 Will all of the elevators be accessible?